-Since the first spirit, which was originally distilled in 2nd Century India, liquor has come a long way.
-From flavored spirits, unique casks and more, several high-end manufacturers have taken on the challenge of producing ultra-high-end bottles to tailor to this thirsty audience.
-One thing is for certain though, these extremely expensive spirits should definitely be served neat or on the rocks, so if you are looking for a bespoke cocktail look elsewhere.
+Since the first spirit, which was initially distilled in 2nd Century India, liquor has come a long way.
+From flavored spirits, unique casks, and more, several high-end manufacturers have taken on the challenge of producing ultra-high-end bottles to tailor to this thirsty audience.
+One thing is for certain though, these extremely expensive spirits should be served neat or on the rocks, so if you are looking for a bespoke cocktail, look elsewhere.
 Here are some of the world’s most expensive spirits.

 D’Amalfi Limoncello Supreme

 With only two bottles ever produced, D’Amalfi Limoncello Supreme ($44 million) is the king of bling when it comes to spirits.
 With three single cut flawless diamonds that total up to 13 carats on the neck and a rare 18.5-carat diamond on its body, the dazzling bottle was invented by Italy’s Antica Distilleria Russo made by infusion in alcohol of peels of lemons from the Amalfi Coast, the yellow in color liquor produces an aromatic taste.

 Platinum Bottle by Tequila Ley

 Containing 4-year-old aged Anejo tequila, the Platinum Bottle by Tequila Ley ($3.5 million), is the most expensive tequila in the world.
 The hand-crafted one-liter, the two-piece bottle, is made of 4.5 points of pure platinum and 4,100 white diamonds.
 The tequila contained in the bottle is Ley .925, a premium extra Añejo, made with the best quality of agave, 42 degrees of alcohol volume, and that remained in barrels for seven years.